OpenBfS/dokpool-plone/README.md

 # Dokpool

-**Dokpool** is a CMS based on Plone 5, a website developed for handling documents in multiple contexts, using several editorial roles and workflows.
-The main application for **Dokpool** is ELAN5, an Electronic Situation Display for the emergency management.
+**Dokpool** is a CMS based on Plone6, a website developed for handling documents in multiple contexts, using several editorial roles and workflows.
+The main application for **Dokpool** is ELAN, an Electronic Situation Display for the emergency management.

 #### Contact

-Bundesamt für Strahlenschutz / General Office for Radiation Protection SW2 Notfallschutz, Zentralstelle des Bundes (ZdB) Willy-Brandt-Strasse 5
+Bundesamt für Strahlenschutz / General Office for Radiation Protection Willy-Brandt-Strasse 5
 38226 Salzgitter
 info@bfs.de

 #### License

-**Dokpool** including ELAN5 and most of its components are published using the [GNU GPL v>=3](http://www.gnu.org/licenses/gpl-3.0) license.
+**Dokpool** including ELAN and most of its components are published using the [GNU GPL v>=3](http://www.gnu.org/licenses/gpl-3.0) license.
-See `LICENSE` for more details.

-## Sources
+#### Sources

 Publicly available repo: